Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter8.md

 One of the hurdles people will find when they use PowerShell for these types of activities is that the code will ultimately be accessible in plain text.
 While this is helpful for security researchers to learn from others and their published exploit code, it’s equally as helpful for security providers to reverse engineer and signature these payloads to prevent them from doing harm.

 For blue teamers, this is a good thing, however for penetration testers, as well as cyber criminals, this will directly impact their success.
 In an effort to obstruct the progress of security providers from being able to easily signature their payloads, they will introduce various levels of obfuscation to help hide their code in plain sight.
 While this helps the red teamers, it unfortunately makes our job as blue teamers a bit more difficult.
 However, with a little bit of exposure to common obfuscation techniques and how they work, you will find that deobfuscating them is well within your grasp.

+Through this chapter, I am looking to expose you to the following obfuscation techniques and how you can de-obfuscate them.

+1. Base64 Encoded Commands
+2. Base64 Inline Expressions
+3. GZip Compression
+4. Invoke Operator
+5. String Reversing
+6. Replace Chaining
+7. ASCII Translation

 ## Stigma of Obfuscation